sybrew/the-seo-framework/readme.txt

 		* The script loader now accepts and contatenates inline JS.
 	* **Changed:**
 		* Custom setting tabs and their content-callbacks should no longer have their output be returned, but always be printed instead.
+		* The helper tooltip item for primary-term selection using the classic editor may now be repositioned differently, to account for the new keyboard-navigation-supported tooltips, making the positioning more natural.
 	* **Removed:**
 		* PHP 5.4 and 5.5 support.
 The plugin now requires PHP 5.6 and higher.
-			* With that, we no longer require using `wp_parse_args()` and other backward-compatible functionality.
+			* With that, we no longer require using `wp_json_encode()`, `wp_parse_url()`, and other backward-compatible functionality.
 			* You'll also find that our API has changed.
-For example, we now use generators to send images.
+For example, we now use generators to yield images.
 	* **Fixed:**
 		* Registering inline scripts now correctly converts `{{$rel_color}}`.
 * **Option notes:**